 4> configure the MAC entity with a logical channel associated with the sidelink DRB, in accordance with the sl-MAC-LogicalChannelConfig received in the sl-ConfigDedicatedNR, SIB12, SidelinkPreconfigNR and assign a new LCID to this logical channel.

-1> for an end-to-end sidelink DRB (i.e. the UE is acting as L2 U2U Remote UE or L2 U2U Relay UE):

-2> if the UE is in RRC_CONNECTED:

-3> (re)configure the SRAP entity for the sidelink DRB, in accordance with the sl-SRAP-ConfigU2U included in RRCReconfiguration;

-2> else if the UE is in RRC_IDLE or RRC_INACTIVE, or out of coverage:

-3> perform the PC5 Relay RLC channel addition/modification as specified in clause 5.8.9.7.2 if needed, according to the derived PC5 Relay RLC channel configuration as described in clause 5.8.9.11;

-3> consider the PC5 Relay RLC channel applying the derived PC5 Relay RLC channel configuration as the egress PC5 Relay RLC channel;

-3> configure the egress PC5 Relay RLC channel for this end-to-end sidelink DRB to SRAP;

 NOTE 1: When a sidelink DRB addition is due to the configuration by RRCReconfigurationSidelink, it is up to UE implementation to select the sidelink DRB configuration as necessary transmitting parameters for the sidelink DRB, from the received sl-ConfigDedicatedNR (if in RRC_CONNECTED), SIB12 (if in RRC_IDLE/INACTIVE), SidelinkPreconfigNR (if out of coverage) with the same RLC mode as the one configured in RRCReconfigurationSidelink.

 For the sidelink DRB, whose sidelink DRB modification conditions are met as in clause 5.8.9.1a.2.1, the UE capable of NR sidelink communication that is configured by upper layers to perform NR sidelink communication shall: